J. Thomas Beckett

-J. Thomas Beckett is a shareholder of Parsons Behle & Latimer.
+Tom Beckett is a shareholder of Parsons Behle & Latimer.
 He works in the firm’s litigation practice group and practices primarily in commercial litigation.
-Mr. Beckett is head of the firm's bankruptcy practice group.
+Mr. Beckett is head of the firm's bankruptcy practice group, and he has been trained as a mediator at the Harvard Law School’s Program on Negotiation.

-He has represented clients in all manner of bankruptcy and creditor rights issues including commercial litigation in state and federal courts, out-of-court workouts, equitable subordination, lift stay, plan confirmation, secured and unsecured financing, exculpation clauses, case conversion, allegations of bad faith and alter-ego and non-dischargability.
+He has represented clients in all manner of bankruptcy and creditor rights issues including commercial litigation in state and federal courts, out-of-court workouts, equitable subordination, lift stay, plan confirmation, secured and unsecured financing, exculpation clauses, force majeure clauses, case conversion, allegations of bad faith and alter-ego and non-dischargability.

 Prior to joining Parsons Behle & Latimer, Mr. Beckett was an associate in the financial workout department of Milbank, Tweed, Hadley & McCloy in New York City.
 He remains an active member of the New York State Bar Association.

 Mr. Beckett’s work experience includes one year on the staff of the U.S. Senate Judiciary Subcommittee on Constitutional Rights.
-He recently completed three terms as chairman of the Board of Directors of Clark Planetarium.
-He currently serves on the Utah Supreme Court’s Ethics and Discipline Committee and has maintained a whitewater river guide's license and wilderness first responder certification for more than 30 years.
+He recently completed three terms as chairperson of the Board of Directors of Clark Planetarium.
+He currently serves as a panel chair on the Utah Supreme Court’s Ethics and Discipline Committee and has maintained a whitewater river guide's license and wilderness first responder certification for more than 30 years.

 Accomplishments